-- viii. the program outline, which includes: - the title of the program - the learning objectives of the program - the admission requirements for the program - a description of the method of evaluation used to assess a student if there is an evaluation in addition to the one included in a course outline that is part of the program - the requirements that a student must meet to complete the program - a list of the titles of the courses that are part of the program - the number of hours of instruction for each work experience component of the program - in respect of career-related programs of instruction, the career occupation for which the program prepares a student. - The activities that the student will undertake during work experience components, if any - e) Whether the course materials are relevant to and adequate for the program and in the language in which the program is provided, or in a language appropriate for the program - f) Whether the institution has a work experience policy that meets the standards, if the program includes work experience - g) Whether the institution contracts with another entity to provide a portion of the program - h) For Class A programs at designated/interim designated, the program evaluation, if any - i) Any other information or records required by the registrar be appropriate to enable students to meet the learning objectives of the program.
+- viii. the program outline, which includes: - the title of the program - the learning objectives of the program - the admission requirements for the program - a description of the method of evaluation used to assess a student if there is an evaluation in addition to the one included in a course outline that is part of the program - the requirements that a student must meet to complete the program - a list of the titles of the courses that are part of the program - the number of hours of instruction for each work experience component of the program - in respect of career-related programs of instruction, the career occupation for which the program prepares a student. - e) The activities that the student will undertake during work experience components, if any - f) Whether the course materials are relevant to and adequate for the program and in the language in which the program is provided, or in a language appropriate for the program - g) Whether the institution has a work experience policy that meets the standards, if the program includes work experience - h) Whether the institution contracts with another entity to provide a portion of the program - i) For Class A programs at designated/interim designated, the program evaluation, if any - j) Any other information or records required by the registrar